 Low Carb Anzac Biscuits

-Traditionally the ingredients used in these biscuits were oats, sugar, flour, coconut, butter, golden syrup, bi-carb and boiling water.
+Traditionally the ingredients used in these biscuits were oats, sugar, flour, coconut, butter, golden syrup, bi-carb soda and boiling water.
 Because of their historical military connection with the ANZAC’s, these biscuits are still often used for fund raising for the returned services league.

 The Low Carb Version